nicohash/weahter-rest-app/README.md

 ## Credits

-Icons made by iconixar and Freepik from www.flaticon.com
+Icons made by iconixar, heisenberg_jr and Freepik from www.flaticon.com